Crack Path Prediction with Operator Learning using Discrete Particle System data Generation: Introduction

+Beyond surrogate modeling, operator learning has emerged as a powerful paradigm in scientific machine learning, particularly for approximating solutions to partial differential equations (PDEs).
+Unlike conventional regression-based models, operator learning seeks to approximate mappings between infinite-dimensional function spaces, offering generalization across varying initial/boundary conditions and geometries~\cite{lu2019deeponet,lu2024bridging,shih2024transformers,kovachki2023neural,CiCP-35-1194,khodakarami2025mitigating,peyvan2025fusion}.
+A leading architecture in this domain is the Deep Operator Network (DeepONet)\cite{lu2019deeponet}, which uses a branch-trunk structure to separately encode input functions and query locations.
+Physics-informed DeepONets extend this framework by incorporating residuals of governing equations into the loss function\cite{wang2021learning,goswami2020transfer,kiyani2024predicting}.
 Further enhancements in training efficiency and model generalization have been achieved through two-step training procedures\cite{lee2024training,peyvan2024riemannonets,kiyani2024predicting}, which decouple the optimization of the branch and trunk networks before recombining them.
 This strategy was recently applied in the context of brittle fracture modeling using phase-field formulations\cite{kiyani2024predicting}, where various trunk architectures—including standard feedforward networks, Kolmogorov–Arnold Networks (KANs)~\cite{liu2024kan,sprecher2002space,koppen2002training}, and physics-informed designs—were evaluated for their ability to accurately capture crack nucleation, propagation, and branching behaviors.
 In parallel, Crack-Net~\cite{xu2025crack} introduces a specialized deep learning framework for predicting crack propagation and stress–strain curves in particulate composite materials.
 By incorporating an implicit constraint that links the evolution of cracks to mechanical responses within the network architecture, Crack-Net enables data-efficient, long-term predictions of fracture behavior across diverse material morphologies and interface conditions.
 To address challenges related to complex geometries and irregular computational grids, the Fusion DeepONet framework~\cite{peyvan2025fusion} further extends the classical DeepONet by introducing a multi-scale conditioned neural field.
 This allows for accurate and geometry-aware predictions across heterogeneous domains, making it particularly suitable for modeling responses in evolving or non-uniform materials where spatial variations and structural features play a critical role.

 Building on this foundation, the present work integrates DeepONets with the CPD framework to predict particle-level displacements and fracture evolution.
 This data-driven methodology combines the physical interpretability of CPD with the expressive representational capacity of neural operators, enabling accurate and efficient prediction of crack propagation across varying material configurations without the need for retraining on each new geometry.